 When developing our e-shop and self-service, we're always guided by the desire to make the environment more intuitive so that it is easy for our customers to choose the best insurance package.
-Succeeding in this goal, Seesam got the award for the best online environment among insurance companies in Estonia in April 2023.
+Succeeding in this goal, Seesam got the award for the best online environment for the second year in a row among insurance companies in Estonia.
+And we also were the most recommended insurance company as well.
+The results of the study were revealed in April 2024.

 According to a survey conducted by leading research company Kantar Emor, customers who have recently used online insurance services found Seesam's online environment to be the best.

-Seesam's online environment (www.seesam.ee) includes the website, e-sales, self-service, claims reporting and health insurance application.
+Seesam's online environment (www.seesam.ee) includes the website, e-shop, self-service, claims reporting and health insurance application.